pfrazee/local/docs/readme.md

 Local was built with a number of goals in mind:

- - Better organization of JS in the browser
  - No tight coupling between the interface and a web service
  - Safe execution of untrusted code
+ - Better JS organization in Web Apps

 It was first built to address the lack of user-extensibility for modern Web applications: with a strong framework for organizing and configuring the client, users can assemble private and public services into safe and personal tools.